ABHIRANJAN-KUMAR1/open-tacos/CODE_OF_CONDUCT.md

 For answers to common questions about this code of conduct, see the FAQ at https://www.contributor-covenant.org/faq.
 Translations are available at https://www.contributor-covenant.org/translations.

+> Note: If you notice a violation of the Code of Conduct, please report it respectfully through the appropriate channels.